 Anime and Manga

 - In Japanese media, it's much easier to make subtle puns that are actually pretty funny because of how Japanese characters can mean one word in Kanji, but in a different character system, like say Kana, or even just a different Kanji, it can mean something completely different.
-To further complicate things, two different character systems can use the same words with the same pronunciation, but mean two different thing, and would have to be deciphered by writing it out to actually see the difference.
+To further complicate things, two different character systems can use the same words with the same pronunciation, but mean two different things, and would have to be deciphered by writing it out to actually see the difference.
 Basic example: the word "ame" means, depending on the kanji, either "rain", "candy" or "heaven".
 While candy might still be told apart from the rest in speech (having slightly different stress), it is virtually impossible to tell which of them is meant when writing it in Romaji or Kana.

 - Rumiko Takahashi's Urusei Yatsura is chock full o' puns.
 For example, the character "Cherry" (He likes to be called that in English, for obvious reasons, even in the Japanese language version) has the Japanese name "Sakuranbou" which can be written as "Cherry" or "The Deranged monk" (and is presented this way when he first says it)—and is indeed a Buddhist monk.